Mass Rapid Transit (Singapore): Safety

 There were a few major incidents in the history of the MRT, which opened in 1987.
 On 5 August 1993, two trains collided at Clementi station because of an oil spillage on the track, which resulted in 132 injuries.
 During the construction of the Circle Line on 20 April 2004, a tunnel being constructed under Nicoll Highway collapsed and led to the deaths of four workers.
 On 15 November 2017, two trains, one being empty, collided at low speed at Joo Koon station due to a malfunction with the communications-based train control (CBTC).

 Prior to the 2020 circuit breaker measures during the early stages of the COVID-19 pandemic, the public transport operators and LTA were criticised by some commuters for its delayed actions of crowd control and the enforcement of social distancing on public transport.
 In response, the LTA rolled out a series of precautionary measures, such as social distancing measures and making the wearing of masks in public transport mandatory.
 Social distancing markers were progressively implemented in the MRT trains and stations which commuters must adhere to; enforced by auxiliary officers and transport ambassadors.
 The significant reduction of commuters as remote work increased resulted in the transport operators reducing train frequencies and closing stations earlier from 17 April.
 However, train frequencies were shortly reverted to normal upon review and feedback from the public.

 Since June 2020, the MRT system has resumed pre-circuit breaker operations.
 Regulations for social distancing on public transport are no longer applicable by law.
-Social distancing stickers on seats were removed.
-However, commuters are encouraged to social distance wherever possible.
-Mask wearing continues to be mandatory on public transport and all other public places in Singapore.
-This is because all employees are being required to report back to work as soon as possible and all students resume physical schooling.
-Cleaning efforts on the trains and MRT stations have since been stepped up, with hand sanitizers provided at the stations.
+Social distancing stickers on seats have been removed.

 Hours of operation

 MRT lines operate from 5:30 am to 1:00 am daily, with the exception of selected periods, such as New Year's Eve, Chinese New Year, Deepavali, Hari Raya, Christmas, eves of public holidays and special occasions such as the state funeral of Lee Kuan Yew (2015), when most of the lines stay open throughout the night or extended till later (before the COVID-19 pandemic began in 2020).
-Additionally, some stretches of the line ends earlier, opens later and closes on a few days of the weekend.
+Additionally, some stretches of the line end earlier, open later and close on a few days of the weekend.
 The nightly closures are used for maintenance.
-During the COVID-19 pandemic across the country, train services ended earlier and service extensions on the eves of public holidays ceased from 7 April 2020.
-However, from 1 June, train services were reverted to the usual hours from 5.30am to 12am (except for CNY Eve, where it will end at 30 minutes earlier from then on), and train services are no longer extended on all eves of public holidays.
+During the COVID-19 pandemic across the country, train services ended earlier from 7 April 2020 to 1 June 2020 and service extensions on the eves of public holidays ceased from 7 April 2020 until 28 September 2024 except New Year's Eve.
+Train service extensions were reinstated back to before the pandemic began in 2020 as mentioned earlier.

+Train frequencies are 2 - 3 mins during peak hours and 5 - 6 mins during off-peak hours.
+If the Christmas and New Year's Eve falls on the weekday, train frequencies will remain the same as weekdays only during morning peak whereas it will become 5 - 6 mins until 3pm and standardised to 5 min frequency throughout the whole period until the last train.